 Here Are The First Steps To Learning To "Hearing the Changes"

-Hearing and figuring out the chords to a song takes the same skills as transcribing a song - its limited to the chords of the songs and you might be doing it in real time as the song you are playing or listening to the song.
+Hearing and figuring out the chords to a song takes the same skills as transcribing a song.
+It's limited to the chords of the song.
+You might even be doing it in real-time as the song you are playing or listening to the song.

-- Marking where the chord actually changes.
-This can be what measure and beat the chord changes are happening or if learning using the lyrics as a reference, the word or syllable a chard changes occurs.
+- Marking where the chord actually changes., what measure and beat the chord changes are happening or if learning using the lyrics as a reference, the word or syllable a chord change occurs.

 - Identifying the intervals of the root movement.
 This is the bass/root movement of ... or low end of the chord.
 If there is a bass playing on the song that is a good place to start by figuring out the bass line.
 If it's a simple song there is a good chance that they're fulfilling their primary role as a bass player and playing the actual chord tones of the chords - just as single notes and not strumming each chord like a ukulele or guitar player would.